rjaros/kilua/README.md

 application code both in the browser and in NodeJs environment.
 What's more, you can easily use WASM compilation target for much better performance.

+### SSR Features

+- Preparing application for SSR is as easy as changing the router class.
+- Ability to use external API calls and fullstack RPC services.
+- Automatically extracting CSS styles from JS bundle and injecting them into the HTML document before sending to the browser.
+- Serialization of the application state from the server to the client side.

-### Current limitations:
+### Current limitations

-- The URL address and the browser preferred locale need to be the only source of application state.
+- The URL address and the browser preferred locale need to be the only source of the application state.
 - Using browser APIs directly is not recommended.
 - Advanced JS components (like RichText, Tabulator etc.) are rendered on the server as simple HTML placeholders.
-- Running fullstack RPC services on the server is possible, but needs further testing.
 - Rendering authenticated content is not supported at the moment.
 - The "hydration" is implemented in a very primitive way (by replacing the rendered content).